ues-io/uesio/README.md

 #### manually setting the migration "pointer"

-To forcibly set the migration version to latest (currently 4), you can either use `pgcli` or some other DB tool to manually run the command `update schema_migrations set version = 4, dirty = false` against your database, or use this (assuming you install `golang-migrate` with brew):
+To forcibly set the migration version to latest (currently 4), you can either use `psql` or some other DB tool to manually run the command `update schema_migrations set version = 4, dirty = false` against your database, or use this assuming you haved [installed golang-migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate#installation) (e.g., via brew):

 ```
 brew install golang-migrate